-Surname and First name Date of first appointment Date term of office ends Main position held within the Company Main position held outside the Company Other offices and positions held in any company during the 2020 financial year Mr. Jean-Claude Le Lan 17/04/2003 GM called to approve the financial statements for 2020 Chairman of the Supervisory Board None - Chairman of KERLAN SAS Mr. Bernard Thévenin 19/04/2007 GM called to approve the financial statements for 2020 Vice-Chairman of the Supervisory Board Consultant - Manager of BT Consulting Mr. Nicolas Le Lan 23/03/2017 GM called to approve the financial statements for 2022 Member of the Supervisory Board Investment Consultant - Alternative Assets CBRE Capital Markets - None Mr. Stéphane Cassagne 15/10/2019 GM called to approve the financial statements for 2022 Member of the Supervisory Board Chief Executive Officer Distribution & Express GEODIS Non-partner manager of SCI De l'Entrepôt Ney Member of the Management Board of Transport Bernis Member of the Management Board of Geodis Logistics Ile de France since 2014.
-Director of Walbaum Chairman of Immobilière Geodis II Logistics since 2009 Director of Geodis Benelux Holding BV since 2003.
-Member of the Board of Directors of Aviron Bayonnais Rugby Pro SAOSP since 2019.
-Manager of SNC Bercy Director of Geodis Holding Italia Spa Director of Geodis United Kingdom Ltd Manager of Geodis Division Fulfilment Centre Services

-Chairman of Calberson Equipement Chairman of Calberson SAS Mrs. Florence Soule de Lafont 19/04/2007 GM called to approve the financial statements for 2020 Independent member of the Supervisory Board ABCD Executive Search, Chairman - None Mr. François-Régis de Causans 24/03/2016 GM called to approve the financial statements for 2021 Independent member of the Supervisory Board Director, EMEA Logistics, Capital Market, CBRE - None Mrs. Constance de Poncins 19/03/2020 GMs called to approve the financial statements for 2023 Independent member of the Supervisory Board General Delegate of the AGIPI Investor Association Chairman of the following SICAVs: AGIPI Obligations Monde AGIPI Grandes tendances AGIPI Actions Emergents AGIPI Monde durable AGIPI Convictions AGIPI Convictions AGIPI Région Permanent representative of AGIPI on the Board of Directors of the AGIPI Immobilier SICAV.
-Permanent representative of AGIPI Retraite on the Board of Directors of the following SICAVs: AGIPI Actions Monde AGIPI Actions Europe AGIPI Actions Europe AGIPI Actions Europe AGIPI Actions Europe AGIPI Actions Furope AGIPI Actions Furope AGIPI Actions Furope AGIPI Actions Furope AGIPI Actions Europe AGIPI Actions Furope AGIPI Actions Furope AGIPI Revenus Permanent representative of AGIPI Revenus Permanent representative of AGIPI Retraite on the Board of Directors of Faider.
-Director of the AGIPI EIG.
-Member of the Supervisory Board and the Audit Committee of Tikehau Capital.
-Treasurer and General Secretary of APEPVT (Association for the protection of the environment and heritage of the municipalities of Villedieu les Bailleuls and Tournai sur Dives).
-Mrs. Najat Aasqui, permanent representative of PREDICA 15/10/2019 GM called to approve the financial statements for 2022 Member of the Supervisory Board Head of Listed Equity and Land Investment Portfolios Investment Division Permanent Representative of Predica on the Supervisory Board of Altarea Cogedim SCA since 2019, representative in her own name of the Boards of SFL since 2020 and Covivio Hotels since 2020.
+Surname and First name Date of first appointment Date term of office ends Main position held within the Company Main position held outside the Company Other offices and positions held in any company during the 2021 financial year Mr Jean-Claude Le Lan 17/04/2003 GMs called to approve the financial statements for 2024 Chairman of the Supervisory Board None - Chairman of KERLAN SAS Mr Hubert Rodarie 25/03/2021 GMs called to approve the financial statements for 2024 Vice-Chairman of the Supervisory Board Chairman of the French Association of Institutional Investors (Af2i) - Director of Phitrust SA Mr Nicolas Le Lan 23/03/2017 GMs called to approve the financial statements for 2022 Member of the Supervisory Board Investment Consultant - Alternative Assets CBRE Capital Markets - None Mrs. Florence Soule de Lafont 19/04/2007 GMs called to approve the financial statements for 2024 Independent member of the Supervisory Board ABCD Executive Search, Chairman - None Mr. François-Régis de Causans 24/03/2016 GMs called to approve the financial Independent member of the Supervisory Board Director, EMEA Logistics, Capital Market, CBRE - None statements for 2021 Mrs Constance de Poncins 19/03/2020 GMs called to approve the financial statements for 2023 Independent member of the Supervisory Board Director of CREPSA and supplementary pension at B2V, joint social protection group Member of the Board of Directors, Chairman of the Audit and Risk Committee, Member of the Compensation Committee of Abeille Assurance Chairman of CMDPH SASU Member of the Supervisory Board and the Audit and Risk Committee of Tikehau Capital Member of the Board of Directors and Treasurer of APEPVT (association pour la protection de l'environnement et du patrimoine des communes de Villedieu les Bailleuls et Tournai sur Dives [Association for the protection of the environment and heritage of the municipalities of Villedieu les Bailleuls and Tournai sur Dives]) Member of Mirova's Mission Committee Mrs Najat Aasqui, permanent representative of PREDICA 15/10/2019 GMs called to approve the financial statements for 2022 Member of the Supervisory Board Head of Listed Equity and Land Investment Portfolios Investment Division Permanent representative of Predica on the Supervisory Board of Altarea Cogedim SCA since 2019 Representative on his own behalf on the Covivio Hotels Board since 2020 Representative of Predica on the Board of Edison SPA since December 2021.